nevlatech/ColinRyano/readme.md

 ## Usage

 place comma-seperated values in your view.
-At the bottom or top add 'xs:' followed by the name of the snippet you'd like to use.
+At the bottom or top add 'sx:' followed by the name of the snippet you'd like to use.
 Make sure there are spaces at the bottom or top.
 Hit Alt+x.

 ## License